RSS3-Network/REPs/REPs/REP-1.md

 ## What is an REP?

 REP stands for RSS3 Evolution Proposal.
 Each REP is a document providing information to the RSS3 Community, with regards to all components of the RSS3 Network, such as RSS3 Data Sublayer (DSL) and RSS3 Value Sublayer (VSL).
 The REP should offer a concise technical specification of the feature or improvement and its rationale.
 Every REP proposer is responsible for building consensus within the Community and documenting any dissenting opinions.
-Each REP is identified by a unique index number by the REP Editors.
+Each REP is identified by a unique index number.

 ## REP Rationale